Go Back

 Method

-1. Pat the pork roast dry with paper towels, then season generously with salt, pepper, and cinnamon on all sides.
+1. Pat the pork roast dry and season generously with salt and pepper.

-2. Heat olive oil in a large skillet over medium-high heat until shimmering, then carefully place the pork in the pan.
+2. Heat olive oil in a skillet over medium-high heat.

-7. Cover tightly and cook on low for 6-8 hours, until the pork is fork-tender and easily pulls apart.
+8. Cover and cook on low for 6–8 hours without frequently opening the lid, until the pork is tender.